Techtesh/AWS-CLF-C01-test/Questions.md

 ### How can the AWS Cloud increase user workforce productivity after migration from an on-premises data center?

-- [ ] Users do not have to wait for infrastructure provisioning.
+- [y] Users do not have to wait for infrastructure provisioning.
 - [ ] The AWS Cloud infrastructure is much faster than an on-premises data center infrastructure.
 - [ ] AWS takes over application configuration management on behalf of users.
 - [ ] Users do not need to address security and compliance issues.